kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 ### Streaming Algorithm Priority
 Streaming algorithms have a special priority setting.
 To use it, you need to set the `stateType` in your algorithm spec to either **stateless** or **stateful**.

-Once set, **stateful** algorithms will be given the highest priority and will be requested right away. **Stateless** algorithms will follow.
-These algorithms are prioritized over **batch algorithms**, which are only requested at specific intervals to manage pod launches more gradually.
+When set:
+- **Stateful algorithms** - A Kubernetes Job is created and launched immediately.
+These jobs are given the highest priority and start execution right away.
+- **Stateless algorithms** - Each algorithm runs as a Kubernetes Job, but these jobs are launched after all stateful ones.
+- **Algorithms without a `stateType` field** - These jobs are created after the stateless ones at controlled intervals to manage cluster load and avoid excessive pod launches at once.
+> Note - All jobs are re-requested as needed, following the interval defined in the config settings.

 Example for algorithm spec:
 ```json